2.1 Responsibilities of Data and Safety Monitoring Boards

 An NINDS-appointed DSMB is required for trials which may modify the current standards of treatment or public health policy, result in the licensing of a therapeutic agent or device, or extend approved indications to new groups of patients.
 A DSMB is mandatory for all Phase 3 clinical trials, and it may be required for some earlier phase trials (e.g., trials that involve multiple sites, pose significant risk to participants, are conducted in vulnerable populations, use certain controversial interventions).

 The DSMB will meet regularly in person or by teleconference, typically on a semi-annual basis, to monitor the cumulative safety data during participant follow-up.
+The in person format is recommended for the initial meeting and then annually, when possible.
 In no instance should more than 12 months elapse between DSMB reviews of cumulative safety data after the first participant has enrolled.
 The DSMB will monitor the study according to the guidelines specified in the study protocol and the operating procedures established at the initial meeting, unless the DSMB determines during the course of the trial that modification of the guidelines is in the best interest of the study and its participants.

-Except as explicitly authorized by the DSMB, it is critical that study investigators will remain blinded to the interim data because knowledge of emerging trends between treatment arms may influence participant enrollment, management and evaluation, thus compromising the study by introducing bias.
-The DSMB decides in their first meeting if DSMB members will be unblinded.
-If the DSMB decides to remain blinded, they should consider assigning one DSMB member, when possible a clinician, to be unblinded to treatment assignment.
-The unblinded DSMB member may decide to unblind other DSMB members as indicated, and for example based on concerns over SAE imbalances between study groups.
+Except as explicitly authorized by the DSMB, it is critical that study investigators will remain masked to the interim data because knowledge of emerging trends between treatment arms may influence participant enrollment, management and evaluation, thus compromising the study by introducing bias.
+The DSMB decides in their first meeting if DSMB members will be unmasked.
+If the DSMB decides to remain masked, they should consider assigning one DSMB member, when possible a clinician, to be unmasked to treatment assignment.
+The unmasked DSMB member may decide to unmask other DSMB members as indicated, and for example based on concerns over SAE imbalances between study groups.

 The DSMB is responsible for assuring the NINDS that study participants are not exposed to unnecessary or unreasonable risks and that the study is being conducted according to high scientific and ethical standards.
 Specifically, the DSMB will: